ethanthoma/personal-website/posts/abusing_use.md

 ```

 The beauty of this is that it _feels_ like an early return.
 And sure, it only
-works with bools but there are [libraries](https://github.com/inoas/gleam-given)
-that open that up too.
+works with bools but there are libraries that open that up too.

 ## The Ugliness of Case Statements

-I think, aesthetically, gleam's weakness is the case statement.
+Aesthetically, gleam's weakness is the case statement.

 Simply put, it's **ugly**.